xhluca/bm25s/README.md

 Using the `index_nq.py` to create an index, we can retrieve with:
 * `examples/retrieve_nq.py`: setting `mmap=False` in the `main` function to load the index in memory, and `mmap=True` to load the index as a memory-mapped file.
-* `examples/retrieve_nq_with_batching.py`: This takes it a step further by batching the retrieval process, which allows for reloading the index after each batch.
+* `examples/retrieve_nq_with_batching.py`: This takes it a step further by batching the retrieval process, which allows for reloading the index after each batch (see *Mmap+Reload* below).
 This is useful when you have a large index and want to save memory.

 we show the following results on the NQ dataset (2M+ documents, 100M+ tokens):